dronefly-garden/dronefly/README.md

 - Remember who the Discord user is & where they are, supporting queries that are filtered by preferred location, preferred taxa, etc.
 - Similarly, on channels devoted to discussion of certain taxa, some queries might default to be specific to those taxa.
+- https://github.com/synrg/quaggagriff/issues/14 and https://github.com/synrg/quaggagriff/issues/15 are example issues to help with this goal, and the following goal "Support making & improving social connections"

 ### Support making & improving social connections